Louis IX of France: Minority (1226–1234)

+Louis as king

+Arts

 Louis's patronage of the arts inspired much innovation in Gothic art and architecture.
 The style of his court was influential throughout Europe, both because of artwork purchased from Parisian masters for export, and by the marriage of the king's daughters and other female relatives to foreigners.
 They became emissaries of Parisian models and styles elsewhere.
 Louis's personal chapel, the Sainte-Chapelle in Paris, which was known for its intricate stained-glass windows, was copied more than once by his descendants elsewhere.
 Louis is believed to have ordered the production of the Morgan Bible and the Arsenal Bible, both deluxe illuminated manuscripts.

-During the so-called "golden century of Saint Louis", the kingdom of France was at its height in Europe, both politically and economically.
+During the golden century of Saint Louis, the kingdom of France was at its height in Europe, both politically and economically.
 Saint Louis was regarded as "primus inter pares", first among equals, among the kings and rulers of the continent.
 He commanded the largest army and ruled the largest and wealthiest kingdom, the European centre of arts and intellectual thought at the time.
 The foundations for the notable college of theology, later known as the Sorbonne, were laid in Paris about the year 1257.

+Arbitration

 The prestige and respect felt by Europeans for King Louis IX were due more to the appeal of his personality than to military domination.
 For his contemporaries, he was the quintessential example of the Christian prince and embodied the whole of Christendom in his person.
 His reputation for fairness and even saintliness was already well established while he was alive, and on many occasions he was chosen as an arbiter in quarrels among the rulers of Europe.

 Shortly before 1256, Enguerrand IV, Lord of Coucy, arrested and without trial hanged three young squires of Laon, whom he accused of poaching in his forest.
 In 1256 Louis had the lord arrested and brought to the Louvre by his sergeants.
 Enguerrand demanded judgment by his peers and trial by battle, which the king refused because he thought it obsolete.
 Enguerrand was tried, sentenced, and ordered to pay 12,000 livres.
 Part of the money was to pay for masses to be said in perpetuity for the souls of the men he had hanged.

 In 1258, Louis and James I of Aragon signed the Treaty of Corbeil to end areas of contention between them.
 By this treaty, Louis renounced his feudal overlordship over the County of Barcelona and Roussillon, which was held by the King of Aragon.
 James in turn renounced his feudal overlordship over several counties in southern France, including Provence and Languedoc.
 In 1259 Louis signed the Treaty of Paris, by which Henry III of England was confirmed in his possession of territories in southwestern France, and Louis received the provinces of Anjou, Normandy (Normandie), Poitou, Maine, and Touraine.